de20ce/strass/README.md

 STRASS Dehazing: Spatio-Temporal Retinex-inspired Dehazing by an averaging of Stochastic Samples
 ---------------

+## Abstract:

+In this paper, we propose a neoteric and high-efficiency single image dehazing algorithm via contrast enhancement which is called STRASS (Spatio-Temporal Retinex-Inspired by an Averaging of Stochastic Samples) dehazing, it is realized by constructing an efficient high-pass filter to process haze images and taking the influence of human vision system into account in image dehazing principles.
+The novel high-pass filter works by getting each pixel using RSR and computes the average of the samples.
+Then the low-pass filter resulting from the minimum envelope in STRESS framework has been replaced by the average of the samples.
+The final dehazed image is yielded after iterations of the high-pass filter.
+STRASS can be run directly without any machine learning.
+Extensive experimental results on datasets prove that STRASS surpass the state-of-the-arts.
+Image dehazing can be applied in the field of printing and packaging, our method is of great significance for image pre-processing before printing.

 ## Introduction: Our Python Implementation Details

 We open source a `Python` implementation of [our work](https://www.techscience.com/jrm/v10n5/46053): `STRASS Dehazing: Spatio-Temporal Retinex-inspired Dehazing by an averaging of Stochastic Samples`.
 This basic `Python` version is much slower than our `C++` implementation (not released).
 At least, this release can give some hints to those interested in our work for non-commercial uses.